JJAnalytics/Production-Inventory-Insights/README.md

 ## Insights & Recommendations
--Some brands have overproduced, leading to excess inventory.
+- Some brands have overproduced, leading to excess inventory.
 Consider promotions or discounts to reduce unsold stock.

--A spike in perfume sales created a peak trend for specific brands.
+- A spike in perfume sales created a peak trend for specific brands.
 Increase production or restock top performers to meet future demand.

 ## Limitations & Potential Solutions
--Promotions or discounts can reduce profit margins over time.
+- Promotions or discounts can reduce profit margins over time.
 Bundle excess inventory with popular items to clear stock without direct discounts.

--Since demand is unpredictable, improving forecasting with past sales, trends, and market behaviour can help predict demand and avoid overproduction.
+- Since demand is unpredictable, improving forecasting with past sales, trends, and market behaviour can help predict demand and avoid overproduction.

 ## Summary
 Overproduction is leading to excess inventory and wasted resources.
 Targeted promotions could help reduce unsold stock.